-The Center has a long tradition of promoting original research on the American Midwest, a region which traditionally has received less attention from scholars.
+The Center has a long tradition of promoting original research on the American Midwest, a region that often has been overlooked by scholars.
 We encourage an exploration of the diverse people whose stories make up the history of this compelling region and promote the dissemination of this scholarship through print, digital media, exhibits, and public programming.
-Partnering with regional museums, libraries, historical societies, and universities, the Center’s projects encourage both a greater awareness of the region’s history and culture.
+Partnering with regional museums, libraries, historical societies, and universities, the Center’s projects encourage a greater awareness of the region’s history and culture.

 Notable Projects Associated with the Center

 - Bleeding Kansas, Bleeding Missouri: The Long Civil War on the Border

 - Cowtown Cool: A Cultural Atlas of Kansas City

 - Heartland Green: An Environmental History of Kansas City